UH-OneRide/uh-oneride.github.io/index.md

 Finally, you will be able to see the application at [http://localhost:3000](http://localhost:3000)

 ## COMMUNITY FEEDBACK
-We sent the [google survey](https://docs.google.com/forms/d/e/1FAIpQLScAHQq5YTv33E_0I0fZ_MuoOXnZHZy3ONNuC79tu19OX0QL4g/viewform) to 5 members of UH community and asked the 6 questions.
+We sent [Google Survey Form](https://docs.google.com/forms/d/e/1FAIpQLScAHQq5YTv33E_0I0fZ_MuoOXnZHZy3ONNuC79tu19OX0QL4g/viewform) to 5 members of UH community and asked 6 questions.
 Here is the result of the survey.

 ### 1. What is your first impression of the site?